-Since surveys began in 2005, Cluster 1 has continually proven to be the least robust area for gopher tortoise burrows on the Carter Tract.
-Our 2014 survey results were consistent with this trend, finding just 4% (n=24) of all burrows in this area.
+Since surveys began in 2005, Cluster 1 was continually proven to be the least robust area for gopher tortoise burrows on the Carter Tract.
+However, our 2015 survey results showed an increase in gopher tortoise usage, finding 7% (n=45) of all burrows in this area, and increase of 3% from 2014.
 The northeast and northwest corners of Cluster 1, along with the western edge, contain suitable xeric oak habitat.
 A narrow travel corridor connecting Cluster 1 to Cluster 4 (along the western boundary) has opened in recent years as a response to land management activities.
-Habitat restoration, including mechanical reduction of hardwoods and prescribed burning, in the northwest portion of Cluster 1 has begun to reduce scrub oak densities and encouraged establishment of wiregrass.
+Habitat restoration, including mechanical reduction of hardwoods and prescribed burning, in the northwest portion of Cluster 1 has helped reduce scrub oak densities and encouraged establishment of wiregrass.
 While there are currently few active or possibly active burrows, maintenance of a 1-2 year burn regime could encourage expansion of the gopher tortoise population from Cluster 4 into this area over time.